In this post some more useful members of the Brassica or Crucifer family. It covers most of the yellow flowered ones!

 In the UK, the plant was used to make “hot mustard baths”, which would aid people with colds.
 Ground seeds of the plant mixed with honey are widely used in eastern Europe as cough suppressant.
 In Eastern Canada, the use of mouche de moutarde to treat respiratory infections was popular before the advent of modern medicine.
 It consisted in mixing ground mustard seeds with flour and water, and creating a cataplasm with the paste.
 This poultice was put on the chest or the back and left until the person felt a stinging sensation.
 Mustard poultice could also be used to aid muscular pains.

 An annual or biennial herb, found as long-established populations on river and canal banks, and as a casual on roadsides, in arable fields and on tips.
+An archaeophyte.

 Subsp. campestris is the taxon found in semi-natural habitats.
 Two other subspecies are widely cultivated in Britain: subsp. oleifera is a bird-seed or oil-seed species; subsp. rapa (Turnip) is a frequent relic of cultivation.